 How to Change the

 Automatic Settings

 (automatic settings for

 canned vegetables cannot

 be adjusted on some models)

 You can adjust the cooking time for all foods to suit your personal taste.

-Press 1 after the food pad.
+Reduce time by 10%: Press 1 after the food pad.

-Add 10% to cooking time:

-Press 9 after the food pad.
+Add 10% to cooking time: Press 9 after the food pad.